 Accrued interest income and expense related to financial assets and liabilities are presented as at the reporting date together with the corresponding assets and liabilities in the statement of financial position.

-(10) Tangible and intangible assets and right-of-use assets
+(10) Tangible and intangible assets

 Tangible and intangible assets are recognised at historical cost less accumulated depreciation and provisions for impairment losses.
-Tangible and intangible assets and right-of-use assets are depreciated as follows:
+Tangible and intangible assets are depreciated/amortised as follows: